|Country of Origin||Wales|

 The Welsh Terrier, which is also known as the Old English Terrier and the Black-and-Tan Wire Haired Terrier is a small to medium-sized dog.
 They are very adaptable dogs and do well in an apartment.
 However, regular exercise is needed to keep themselves fit and healthy.

 The Welsh Terrier is a sturdy, rugged, compact dog with a coat that is of wire-textured.
 The head is rectangular with a slightly long muzzle.
-The ears are small, carried forward close to the cheek and the eyes are small, almond-shapes.
+The ears are small, carried forward close to the cheek and the eyes are small, almond-shaped.
 The front legs are straight and the hindquarters are strong, muscular with well developed second thighs.

 Origin and History